malcolmxsc/anime-database/README.md

-# Welcome to My AnimeDataBank
+# Welcome to My AnimeDataBank Project 4

 This is a simple Anime Database project built using the Jikan API.
 The Jikan API is an unofficial MyAnimeList (MAL) API that provides access to a vast amount of anime and manga information.
 In this project, I have utilized the API to create an anime database where users can explore and discover information about their favorite anime series.